Exploring today's technology for tomorrow's possibilities

 Automatic monitoring and replacements

 HP Instant Ink is a subscription ink cartridge service that takes the hassle out of ordering printer supplies.
-Instead of managing your ink and toner levels yourself, with HP Instant Ink, your printer lets HP know when it’s running low on ink and we automatically send you more before you run out.
+Instead of managing your ink levels yourself, with HP Instant Ink, your printer lets HP know when it’s running low on ink and we automatically send you more before you run out.

 The timing of when your replacement ships out is based on your printer’s real-time cartridge levels and your typical printing activity, it’s not monthly or quarterly.
 And while HP Instant Ink delivery times may vary, they’re calculated to stay ahead of your routine.

-How much you pay for the service depends on the number of pages you print, not on how much ink or toner you use.
+How much you pay for the service depends on the number of pages you print, not on how much ink you use.
 That means that with an HP Instant Ink subscription, color prints cost the same per page as black and white.

 Convenient recycling